Glaze Guidelines

 Glazing is one of the most satisfying, yet volatile elements in ceramics.
-To ensure the success of our members and safety of the studio equipment, all studio members must follow these glaze guidelines.
+To ensure the success of our students and members, as well as the safety of the studio equipment, all students and members must follow these glaze guidelines.

-Glaze should be applied in accordance with its unique properties (example: glazes and combinations prone to movement should not be applied as heavily to the bottom half of the piece).
+Glaze should be applied in accordance with its unique properties (example: glazes and combinations prone to movement should not be applied as heavily on the bottom half of the piece).

 Utilize standard glaze application techniques and tools for brushing and dipping.
 No spray application will be allowed in the studio.